Free Sequence Assembly Software: The CodonCode Aligner License Grant Program

 Please include the following information:

-• Your full name and email address
+• Your full name and email address (the email address has to be from your university or non-profit research institution)

 • Your current place of employment or study